 Co-founder & CEO

-Ms. Rottenberg’s book, CRAZY IS A COMPLIMENT: The Power of Zigging When Everyone Else Zags, will be published by Penguin Random House in October 2014.
-In her book, Rottenberg argues that entrepreneurship isn’t just for young dropouts in hoodies.
-Whether you work at a Fortune 500 company, a non-profit, or a mom-and-pop, everybody needs the mindset to think and act like a changemaker.
+entrepreneurship isn’t just for young techies in hoodies.
+Whether you work at a Fortune 500 company, a non-profit, a mom-and-pop, or a startup, everybody needs the mindset to think and act like a change-maker.
 We all need to be nimble, adaptive, daring, and maybe even a little crazy, or risk being left behind.

-A graduate of Harvard University and Yale Law School, and native of Newton, MA, Linda lives in Brooklyn with her husband, author and New York Times columnist Bruce Feiler, and their identical twin daughters.
+A graduate of Harvard University and Yale Law School, Linda Rottenberg lives in Brooklyn with her husband, author and New York Times columnist Bruce Feiler, and their identical twin daughters.